sui-foundation/sui-move-intro-course/unit-two/lessons/3_parameter_passing_and_object_deletion.md

 ## Parameter Passing (by `value`, `ref` and `mut ref`)

-If you are familiar with rustlang, then you are probably familiar the Rust ownership system.
-One advantage of movelang compare to Solidity is that, you can get a sense of what a function call might do to your asset that you used for the function interaction.
+If you are familiar with rustlang, then you are probably familiar with the Rust ownership system.
+One advantage of movelang compared to Solidity is that you can get a sense of what a function call might do to the asset that you used for the function interaction.
 Here are some examples:

 ```rust
 use sui::object::{Self};